After the shock of a car wreck, it can be hard to know exactly what happened.

 Insurance adjusters are paid to keep costs down — so naturally, they’ll have some tricks up their sleeves.

-In Chicago, many car accident lawyers have been dealing with insurance adjusters for decades.
+Many car accident lawyers have dealt with insurance adjusters in Chicago for decades.

-Reach out to a Chicago Car Accident Lawyer from Rosenfeld Injury Lawyers if you have questions.
-A lawyer who specializes in car accidents can be at your side the whole way through these tough negotiations.
+Contact a Chicago car accident lawyer from Rosenfeld Injury Lawyers if you have questions.
+A lawyer specializing in car accidents can be at your side through these tough negotiations.